The Cathedral of St. Chad

 The Cathedral Building and Later Ownership

-While the ecclesiastical succession of St. Edwin Caudill’s diocese continued uninterrupted, the physical ownership of the St. Chad’s Cathedral building passed through several unrelated jurisdictions over the decades, including the Diocese of the Good Shepherd and others.
-That is, these transitions of property ownership occurred independently of the ecclesiastical lineage.
+While the ecclesiastical succession of St. Edwin Caudill’s diocese continued uninterrupted, the physical ownership of the St. Chad’s Cathedral building passed through several unrelated jurisdictions over the decades, including the Diocese of the Good Shepherd, the Anglican Convocation of the Good Shepherd (including Bishop Ebenezer Manuagwu, who was consecrated at St. Chad's), the Anglican Province of America, and other independent bodies.
+These organizations are unaffiliated with the Diocese of Rome-Ruthenia, successor to the original Diocese of the Southwest and St. Edwin Caudill.
+That is, the transitions in property ownership occurred independently of, and bear no historical, legal, or ecclesiastical continuity with the lineage preserved in the United Roman-Ruthenian Church.

 Although the cathedral is no longer owned by the juridical successor of Caudill’s diocese in ecclesiastical succession, it remains in our history as the historic First Chair associated with the line of bishops who eventually formed today’s United Roman-Ruthenian Church, much as St. Peter the Apostle was first Bishop in Antioch before becoming Bishop of Rome.